Ezekiel0108/linuxconfigs/README.md

 > This is very much a work in progress.
 > If you have any feedback please do let me know.

+#### These are some config files for a pink/purple aestetic on Hyprland.
+Be sure to check out the important programs section for the programs I use.

 ## Screenshots

 ![image](imgs/img1.png)